Turmeric & Insulin Sensitivity: Research on Metabolic Signals & Inflammation

 - Inflammation and cytokine activity

-- Oxidative stress affects metabolic pathways
+- Oxidative stress affecting metabolic pathways

 - Muscle mass and physical activity